So, I am finally doing it. I am finally jumping onto the “no ‘poo” bandwagon.

 Then, it was on to the conditioner.
 The first time, I squirted the ACV mixture all over my head and massaged it in.
 This seemed to make my hair really oily (see my note on Day 3 below).
 So, the second time, I only used a little on the ends of my hair and it was MUCH better.

 When switching from traditional shampoos and conditioners, it’s important to know that your hair will go through a detox period.
-This, I learned from Mommypotamus’ new DIY Organic Beauty Recipes book.
+This, I learned from Mommypotamus’ new DIY Organic Beauty Recipes book (affiliate link).
 The ingredients in commercial brands of shampoo and conditioner essentially coat your strands of hair with silicone.
 The detox process can take anywhere from a few days to a few weeks, depending on your hair, the types of products you use, etc. Your hair might feel dry, course, or tangle easily.
 Bear with it, because it shall pass.

 The other aspect of the hair detox is that your scalp will need to learn to readjust the amount of oil it produces.
 So, there might be a transitional period where your hair gets super oily, but from everything I have read, this passes as your body regulates production.

 My detox period was really short, honestly just a few days, as you’ll see in my diary below.
 I never really had an extreme oily period, other than the first three days.
 After that, my hair was back to normal, the dandruff started to clear up, and my hair felt smooth and soft.